oselvar/inverse-fetch/README.md

 There are three main steps:
 1. Define an OpenAPI route
 2. Write a handler function
-3. Register the handler function with your HTTP server
+3. Register the handler function (if you're using a web server that does not use the Fetch API)

 ### Define an OpenAPI route